A Colorado Revocable Living Trust Makes Good Sense

 In general, there are two primary documents used to transfer your assets at your death, Wills and Trusts.
 Colorado estate planners differ in opinion as to which document is preferable.
 I believe there are advantages and disadvantages to both documents so I discuss how each would affect the client during an estate planning consultation.
 I do not think that there is only one choice that is right for everyone.
 I believe that both the Revocable Living Trust and the Last Will and Testament are valuable tools in estate planning.
 It is important for each of my clients to understand the advantages and disadvantages of each tool and to choose for themselves which document would work best for them.

-Three advantages to a Revocable Living Trust:
+Three advantages of a Revocable Living Trust:

 - If your Revocable Living Trust is fully funded, your estate will not go through probate.
 Court costs and delays will be avoided.